kennship/boxman/README.md

   template: '*.box'
 ```

-To provision a new box, run `boxman up`.
+To provision a new box, run `boxman up --groups testing` to create a new box in the "testing" group.
 To run an Ansible playbook, run `boxman deploy --playbook <my-playbook>`.

 A sample `requirements.yml` to get you going: